ritinproject/Duroair/src/content/goverment-and-military/index.md

       Each system can be engineered to accommodate large components for jets, MRAPs, or submarines, creating a cost-effective alternative to conventional systems.
-  child_center_sec:
-    dod_center_head: Ensure Service Member Health & Safety
-    description: >-
-      * Protection is tested, verified, and confirmed by the DCPH-A.

-      * Mitigate exposure to hexavalent chromium, isocyanates, heavy metals, and VOCs.
-Meets the HQDA mandate.

-      * Isolate toxic processes from other service members in a shared space.

-      * Systems meet CFM requirements.
-VFD allows for control of airflow.
-Airflow is 100 FPM.
-At these air speeds the requirement for less than 25% LEL is met.

-      * Each system is monitored to verify OSHA limits are maintained.

-      * OSHA, ACGIH, NFPA Compliant.
   child_right_sec:
-    - dod_right_head: Reduce Maintenance Costs
-      btn: Read More
-    - dod_right_head: Increase Operational Readiness
-      btn: Read More

 flexibility:
   - heading: "Use DuroRoom Containment to:"
     description: >-